 We’ve all experienced it.
-Your distributors and suppliers present a fantastic buying opportunity — highly profitable and quick-selling.
+Your distributors and suppliers present a fantastic buying opportunity that's highly profitable and quick-selling.

 The last step?
 Getting brand approval to sell the product.